anton-3/htb-api/README.md

 options:
   -h, --help  show this help message and exit
-  -m machine  print info about a machine - pass its name or id -a          print info about currently active (spawned) machine -S machine  spawn an instance of a machine - pass its name or id -K          kill the currently active machine
+  -m machine  print info about a machine - pass its name or id -a          show currently active (spawned) machine -S machine  spawn an instance of a machine - pass its name or id -K          kill the currently active machine
-  -R          request a reset for the currently active machine
+  -R          request a reset for the currently active machine -F flag     submit flag for the currently active machine - pass either flag text or a filename
 ```

 ## Usage